-If students bring a cell phone to school, it must stay turned off and turned into the front desk and/or the teacher where it will be locked.
-If students have their cell phone on their person during the day, the phone will be taken by a staff member.
+If students bring a cell phone to school, it must stay turned off and in their backpack.
+If a student is using their phone during school hours, it will be confiscated by a teacher or a member of the school leadership team.

-If at any point a student is found to have an electronic device that is turned on and/or on his or her person, the device will be immediately confiscated by a staff member.
+If at any point a student is found to have an electronic device that is turned on and/or on their person, the device will be immediately confiscated by a staff member.
 Failure to follow the rules for electronic devices may result in:

-- Confiscating the device until a parent comes to claim it - Loss of the privilege of bringing devices to school - Other consequences described in the Student Code of Conduct
+- Confiscating the device until a parent, guardian, or family member comes to claim it - Loss of the privilege of bringing devices to school - Other consequences described in the Student Code of Conduct.